COMPASS Pathways News | July 2018 Issue

 Our clinical trial on treatment-resistant depression

-This trial will be a phase IIB dose-ranging study with 216 patients.
-The first patient will enter the trial in July in the UK.
+This trial will be a phase IIb dose-ranging study with 216 patients.
+The first patient will enter the trial in July or August in the UK.
 The trial will take place in 12 to 15 research sites across Europe and North America.
 If the trial is successful, it will be followed by phase III studies.
 Most likely these will compare the optimal dose to either placebo or standard of care.

 Earlier this month, we held our first investigator and therapist training meeting at The Champalimaud Centre for the Unknown in Lisbon.
 This brought together more than 100 people from across Europe, who will be involved in managing the trial and working with patients.
 Over five days, the clinical teams reviewed the programme and protocol design, discussed recruitment and retention strategies, and received in-depth training to enable them to conduct the study to the highest levels of quality and consistency across research sites.
 Our clinical research partner, Worldwide Clinical Trials, was impressed by the unprecedented level of participation and commitment of the study teams.
 In his opening remarks, their president, Angelico Carta, described our partnership as “COMPASSion Worldwide”.
 We are excited to be working with Worldwide to bring this vision to life for patients.